luisarojas/luisarojas/README.md

 # Hello, there! 👋🏼

 My name is Luisa (she/her) and I'm currently a **Software Developer** at IBM.
-For the past couple of years I have been focused on DevOps and supporting IBM Cloud services; however, I am looking to change my focus to a development role.
+For the past few of years I have been focused on DevOps and supporting IBM Cloud services; however, I have most recently also been heavily involved in backend microservice development.

 You can find me in [LinkedIn](https://www.linkedin.com/in/luisacodes/) or learn more about me at [`luisarojas.com`](https://www.luisarojas.com/).